zdravkov/kendo-docs/getting-started/widgets.md

 > Kendo UI widget instances are associated with their elements via the [jQuery data](http://api.jquery.com/data/) method.
 The key passed to the jQuery data method is the name of the jQuery plugin itself - "kendoAutoComplete", "kendoGrid" etc.

+## Duplicate Kendo UI widget initialization

 Please be careful **not** to initialize an existing Kendo UI widget instance again.
 This is especially applicable to Kendo UI server wrappers, or scenarios in which a widget is created in an event handler that can be executed multiple times.
-Duplicate initialization can lead to unexpected side effects.
+Duplicate initialization is unnecessary, unsupported and usually leads to unexpected side effects.
 For example:

     <input id="autocomplete" />
     <script>